Unathi-Skosana/PixelSorter/README.md

 ### > implement a squre and circle sorter.
 ### > then use SIFT or SURF for object detection and sort the objects identified.
 ### > also it would be cool to sort people or faces, this is possible through obj detection.

+## I FEXED IT DURING MY HECTIC SCHEDULE THE TIMING WAS OFF
+# THEY YET TO COME THOUGH ...